 This San Francisco show from 1986 is a little quiet but with 28 songs there's lots of raw Bragg-iness here -including covers of The Buzzcocks, Sam Cooke and The (English) Beat.

-as is a re-up let me know if it works!
+Live in San Francisco link is in the commentsas is a re-up let me know if it works!

 Some people consider much of punk rock just cruder, less-developed heavy metal but to me a lot of the best punk sounds like amped-up, sped-up, riled-up folk music.

 I've never witnessed a better proof of the above theory then seeing Billy Bragg at The Winnipeg Folk Festival in 1989.
-Billy didn't go acoustic or jam with the some zither orchestra.
+Billy didn'tgo acoustic or jam with the some zither orchestra.
 Instead, taking melodies, chord structures and words much of the audience would be familiar with but delivering them with a relentlessly hammering and spitting energy he proved himself to be that "One-Man Clash" the press claimed he was.

 As the eighties progressed, Bragg added ever-more musical layers, proving that less is more almost empirically.
 Back then, I used to scan the credits of any Bragg release hoping to read only "Billy Bragg, Guitar/Vocals" knowing if I saw "Cara Tivey, Piano" then it was much less likely for Strange Things to Happen.
 This Peel Sessions collection, my absolute, unconditional favourite in an incredible series, features the starkest, rawest, bluntest version of nineteen songs from Bragg's catalog from 1984 to 1988.
 It includes not only two songs unrecorded elsewhere ("A13 Trunk Road to the Sea" and John Cale's "Fear is a Man's Best Friend") but also slashing solo takes on tracks from the too timid-sounding album Worker's Playtime.